Back in Canada Chapter 25

 I should be starting school, but I am too scared.
 I have missed about three months of the school year.
 I have such a hard time going to school as it is.
 I couldn’t imagine what it would be like trying to catch up on the work I have missed so far.

-I was interested in beauty school.
-Nick went with me to a school where they taught me how to cut hair.
-The school said I would have to complete ninth and tenth grade before I can take this class at their school.
-I was heartbroken when they told me this.
+I was interested in cutting hair, so Nick went with me to a beauty school.
+There, I was informed that I would have to complete ninth and tenth grade before I could attend their school.
+I was devastated to hear that.

-Later in the evening Cosmo came downstairs and told me his mom feels no one can do the dishes as well as she can, and for me never to think that I was better than her.
+Later in the evening, Cosmo came downstairs and told me his mom feels no one can do the dishes as well as she can, and that I was never to think I was better than her.
 I assured Cosmo that was not why I had done the dishes.
 Cosmo said, “I know my mom is just a little delicate.”
 I wanted to say, “You mean nuts!”
-From then on I thought I better stay out of her way.
+From then on, I thought I better stay out of her way.

 Wednesday, December 1, 1976